Embird Embroidery Software

 Parameters

-Studio works with vector objects that are filled with a chosen type of stitches.
-The way these stitches are generated is defined by parameters.
-For example, the most common parameter is stitch density.
-All objects created in Studio have adjustable parameters that can be used for creating special effects and for adapting the design for sewing on a specific type of fabric.
+Studio operates using vector objects that are populated with specific stitch types.
+The logic behind how these stitches are generated is defined by parameters.
+For instance, the most fundamental parameter is stitch density.
+Every object created within Studio possesses adjustable parameters, which are essential for achieving special artistic effects and adapting designs for specific fabric types.

-This chapter provides a comprehensive guide to understanding and utilizing the parameter settings in Embird Studio NEXT.
-It explains how these parameters define the generation of stitches for vector objects and details the two methods of access: a quick access panel and the more extensive "Parameters window".
-The chapter further describes the organization and functionality of the "Parameters window", including its various sections and the controls for adjusting both numerical and non-numerical parameters to achieve desired embroidery effects.
+This chapter provides a comprehensive guide to understanding and utilizing parameter settings in Embird Studio NEXT.
+It explains how these parameters govern stitch generation for vector objects.
+Furthermore, this section describes the organization and functionality of the "Parameters window," including its various sections and the specific controls used to adjust numerical and non-numerical parameters for optimal embroidery results.

 How to Access Parameters

-1. Quick access via the panel during creation or node-by-node editing of a single object.
-Parameters are shown in the main control panel.
-Any change to these parameters affects only the object that is currently being created or edited.
+1. Quick access via the panel during the creation process or during node-by-node editing of a single object.
+These parameters are displayed in the main control panel.
+Any modifications applied here only affect the specific object currently being created or edited.

 Layout of the Window